Airports urged to invest more on innovative technology

 PHOTO

-- Passengers are the start of the revenue stream and thus the centric source for the businesses to flourish

-Dubai: Passenger experience is paramount and airports need to invest and accelerate investment in innovative technology and at the same time focus on seamless journey as well as sustainability, said exhibitors and experts participating in the 21st Airport Show in Dubai.
+Passenger experience is paramount and airports need to invest and accelerate investment in innovative technology while focusing on seamless journey as well as sustainability, said experts at the ongoing 21st Airport Show in Dubai.

 “Airports need to continue to focus more on passenger experience as assuring the final offerings and services become more passenger centric, and with that more customized to the individual needs,” said Michael Schneider, Executive Vice President – Airports, Siemens Logistics.

 “Customer satisfaction is the objective; focusing on one’s experience helps to increase their satisfaction.
 Happy customers’ intent to come back and create referrals - and that is what every business wants.
-Driving the number of happy customers up is certainly a competitive task, which can be leveraged through unique offerings or features along the air travel as such,” he said.
+Driving the number of happy customers up is certainly a competitive task, which can be leveraged through unique offerings or features along the air travel as such.

 “Passengers are somewhat the start of the revenue stream and thus the centric source for the businesses to flourish.
 Most of the revenue streams can be traced back to passengers.
 Taking good care of them should become natural,” he added.